HABS-BRAIN/ai-driller/articles/brain-network.md

 ## Brain Network

-**Brain Network** refers to a representation of the functional or effective connectivity of the brain — how different regions of the brain interact and communicate with each other over time.
+**Brain Network** refers to a representation of the functional or effective connectivity of the brain, how different regions of the brain interact and communicate with each other over time.
 This network is typically modeled as a graph, where nodes represent specific brain regions or EEG electrodes, and edges represent the strength or nature of interactions between these regions.

 ![Brain Network visualization](2004.01973v1.pdf-image-042%20(1).jpg)

-### Common Approach
+The common approach to utilizing the brain network can be described follows:

 1. **EEG input signal is processed** (Down sampling, Filtering, Artifact removal)